zaiisao/Documentation/en/Audio Broadcast/inject_stream_unity.md

 >- Only one online media stream can be injected into the same channel at the same time.
 >- Supported codec type: AAC for audio, H.264 for video.
 >- Audio-only streams are also supported.
->- Only the host (broadcaster) can inject and remove an injected media stream.
+>- Only the host can inject and remove an injected media stream.
 Neither the delegated host nor the audience can do that.

 ## Implementation